 Stone Hearth Grille is definitely a must-do if you’re a foodie – it turned out to be one of our favorite restaurants anywhere!
 It’s fine dining, and you need reservations.
-We had the kids with us for dinner, and saw others there with children as well.
+Though we had the kids with us for dinner, we saw others there with children as well.

-Our tiredness this day solidified that we couldn’t have added in Arches, Canyonlands, Capitol Reef, or the Grand Canyon.
-I even really wanted to go to Snow Canyon – but with three kids ages 4-9, we really pushed ourselves to the limit with this itinerary as it was!
+Our tiredness this day solidified that we couldn’t have added in Arches, Canyonlands, Capitol Reef, or the Grand Canyon in our Zion and Bryce with kids itinerary.
+I even really wanted to go to Snow Canyon.
+But with three kids ages 4-9, we really pushed ourselves to the limit with this itinerary as it was!

-Our last day, we had breakfast at Bryce Lodge, checked out, and headed out for a half-day of skiing at Brian Head Resort on our way back to Las Vegas.
+On my family’s last day in Bryce, we had breakfast at Bryce Lodge, checked out, and headed out for a half-day of skiing at Brian Head Resort on our way back to Las Vegas.

 This was our first time skiing out West, and we all loved it!
-It was the end of the ski season and very low crowds.
-My kids took lessons and we thought the ski instructors were both great, and we, of course, thought the snow conditions were a lot better than what we are used to on the East coast.
+It was the end of the ski season and there were very low crowds.
+My kids took lessons and we thought the ski instructors were both great.
+We also thought the snow conditions were a lot better than what we are used to on the East coast.
 I really didn’t know anything about this place, but we decided to give it a shot.
-In general, it seems like it is a lower-cost resort with lower crowds, knowledgeable instructors, fair snow conditions.
+In general, it seems like it is a lower-cost resort with lower crowds, knowledgeable instructors, and fair snow conditions.
 An expert might not think it’s hard enough for them – but we are definitely not experts – so we were super happy it was right up our alley.
 I have never been to a ritzy ski resort out West, but if that’s your thing, this one is different from that.

 Then we drove back to Vegas and stayed overnight at Hampton Inn & Suites Las Vegas Airport.
 I knew we weren’t going to be at the hotel long this night due to an early flight, so I was just looking for something cheaper with easy airport access.
 This hotel definitely fits the bill.
 Since I didn’t think we’d get much sleep this night as it was, I only got one room with two queen beds and a rollaway bed.